n0-computer/swarmie/README.md

 ## Send side

 ```
-sendme provide <file or directory>
+swarmie publish <file or directory>
 ```

 This will create a temporary iroh node that serves the content in the given file or directory.
-It will output a ticket that can be used to get the data.
+It will publish information about the data to one or more trackers.

 The provider will run until it is terminated using Control-C. On termination it will delete the temporary directory.